Phuket For Naughty Boys

 The Thailand Songkran topless dancer issue is getting press all around the world, including in the New York Times.

-From the Daily Mail, a British woman is killed after falling 300 feet from a waterfall in Thailand.
+From the Daily Mail, a British woman is killed after falling 300 feet from a waterfall

 A Thai couple is arrested for offering a swinging service!